Download the PDF:4163_comp_3_2022_2025

 On receipt of the leave request, the unit administrator will take reasonable steps to find a suitable replacement.
 This may require that the vacancy be filled without posting.
 Where a qualified replacement is found, the Union will reimburse the unit for all of the replacement costs incurred (salary and benefits).
 The sessional lecturer replacing the sessional lecturer on leave shall be entitled to salary and benefits as provided for in this agreement.

-The University will provide, only to the sessional lecturer on leave, the benefits of Articles 13, 16 and 23 (salary, benefits, job security and status) under this agreement as if he or she had completed the teaching assignment(s).
-In no case shall the union leave provide an additional salary or benefit improvement under this agreement other than what that sessional lecturer would have accrued if he or she had taught the assignment(s).
+The University will provide, only to the sessional lecturer on leave, the benefits of Articles 14, 18 and 24 (salary, benefits, job security and status) under this agreement as if they had completed the teaching assignment(s).
+In no case shall the union leave provide an additional salary or benefit improvement under this agreement other than what that sessional lecturer would have accrued if they had taught the assignment(s).
 The granting of an extended leave should not act to so as to reduce a probationary or qualifying period.

 (a) Employees who are required by law to serve as jurors or witnesses in any court will be granted leave of absence without loss of pay for this purpose.